 PS = [[[PIS - [2/30 + 1/30]] x WIC] + [2/3 x 1/3]] x 100%

-As you can see by my score formula, negative ingredients and improper packaging can hurt an otherwise excellent formula a great deal.
+As you can see by my score formula, negative ingredients, improper packaging, and a lack of water can seriously hurt an otherwise excellent formulation a great deal.
 It’s because, like I said above, that it’s a lot easier to hurt or damage your skin, than to repair or maintain it.
 Think of the skin as a giant well-oiled machine.
 It’s massive and works independently.
 The good ingredients serve as the parts necessary to maintain the machine, such as quality oil for the cogs and quality wires for the cables.
 The bad ingredients serve as poor quality oils and cogs that over time, will weaken the machine’s ability to produce effective products.
 Furthermore, the machine itself will begin to deteriorate more rapidly.
 Poor packaging translates to squashed and trodden boxes of wires that otherwise would have been pristine.
 Now they are bent out of shape and/or have begun to rust due to premature exposure to the air.
 Therefore, the machine would need replacements more frequently than if these wires had arrived and remained in good condition.
+Finally, a lack of water is like not having a fast enough truck to deliver the the boxes.
 Keep in mind that this is a metaphor, not an exact comparison.

 Finally, keep in mind that there are several limitations to ingredient-based product reviews.